hudochenkov/postcss-sorting/README.md

 ## Options

-Currently there is only one option.
+Currently, there is only one option.

 ### `sort-order`

 Set sort order.
-If no order is set, plugin uses default config.
+If no order is set, the plugin uses default config.

 **Note**: Use one of [predefined configs] as an example.